ahmedmn77/Activitiess/README.md

 hook is a function, it starts with 'use'

 what are the two important rules of hooks?
- 1) only call hooks on the top level (they should be always called)
+ 1) Only call hooks on the top level (they should be always called)
- 2) only call hook in a function component.
+ 2) Only call hook in a function component.

-whats is state? it is peice of data that is kept in the component
+What is state? it is peice of data that is kept in the component
 Note: state is a hook